SnivySquid65/OpenTowerS/README.md

 If you normally use a newer GameMaker version, opening the old one will lead to the IDE getting stuck in a dark gray screen.
 To fix this, delete the `%programdata%/GameMakerStudio2` folder while the IDE is closed and then reopen it.

 ### ImageMagick error when opening .csx
-You have the wrong UndertaleModTool version.
+(Solution outdated, please wait for future resolution) You have the wrong UndertaleModTool version.
 Get [Bleeding Edge](https://github.com/UnderminersTeam/UndertaleModTool/releases/tag/bleeding-edge), not a fork or a release.

-### Please update this
-No.